Windows 10 review

 |Cons||We've never used an operating system that we'd deem to be absolutely perfect.
 Find out what Windows 10's pitfalls are so you can avoid moving to a platform that would make your life more difficult.|

-Whether you're using Windows 8, 7 or Vista, we'll tell you if it's worth you making the step up to Windows 10.
+Whether you're using Windows 8 or 7, we'll tell you if it's worth you making the step up to Windows 10.

 Windows 10 problems

 Following the launch of Windows 10, we’ve received over 1,000 complaints from Which? members about the software.
 So if you do decide to install it, you may still witness some teething issues.